 T-72 Medium Tank

+The T-72 (tank "Ural") was designed in the Soviet Union for the secondary sectors of the front, as a cheap backup in case of a major war.
 Curiously enough, the T-72 was produced in parallel to the T-64A tank, and later, the T-80 tank.
-It has long been an enigma why the USSR manufactured several main battle tanks simultaneously.
-As has become apparent in recent Russian writing, the answer to this question lies more in the bureaucratic and political inefficiencies of the Brezhnev years than in any dedicated defense policy.
+It was long an enigma in the West why the USSR manufactured several main battle tanks simultaneously.
+As has become apparent in recent Russian writing, the answer to this question lay as much in the bureaucratic and political inefficiencies of the Brezhnev years than in any dedicated defense policy.

 The T-72, which entered production in 1971, was first seen in public in 1977.
 The T-72, introduced in the early 1970s, is not a further development of the T-64, but rather a parallel design chosen as a high-production tank complementing the T-64.
 The T-72 retains the low silhouette of the T-54/55/62 series, featuring a conventional layout with integrated fuel cells and stowage containers which give a streamlined appearance to the fenders.
 While the T-64 was deployed only in forward-deployed Soviet units, the T-72 was deployed within the USSR and exported to non-Soviet Warsaw Pact armies and several other countries.